-In this document and the accompanying documents we propose a data model (Simulation Data Model) describing numerical computer simulations of astrophysical systems.
-The primary goal of our proposal is to support discovery of simulations by describing those aspects of them that scientists might wish to query on, i.e. it is a model for meta-data describing simulations.
+In this document and the accompanying documents we describe a data model (Simulation Data Model) describing numerical computer simulations of astrophysical systems.
+The primary goal of this standard is to support discovery of simulations by describing those aspects of them that scientists might wish to query on, i.e. it is a model for meta-data describing simulations.